xiaoyuyann/Summer_Project_2022/README.md

 # Summer_Project_2022
 This project is based on the course project CEE201: Systems Engrg &amp; Economics, guided by Professor Eleftheria Kontou.
-It provides code templates to solve classic transportation problems, like *shortest path,transshipment problems, traveling salesperson problems, and etc.*
+It provides code templates to solve classic transportation problems, like *shortest path, transshipment problems, traveling salesperson problems, and etc.*

 **Pulp** and **NetworkX** are two packages used in the project to build the transportation networks and solve classis transportation problems.
 In each template, concept of each problem is defined and two different methods to solve the problem are proposed.